intelligo1466/cumRoc3/cumRoc3_MAIN_DOC.md

 ## Type
 User-called SAS® macro that wraps supporting macros.
 ## Purpose
-Implements cumulative ROC curve analysis for three-level (ternary) ordinal outcomes and comprises a two-stage semiprametric method where Stage 1 is cumulative logit regression and Stage 2 is cumulative ROC curve analysis.
+Implements cumulative ROC curve analysis for three-level \(ternary\) ordinal outcomes and comprises a two-stage semiprametric method where Stage 1 is cumulative logit regression and Stage 2 is cumulative ROC curve analysis.
 Analysis includes identification of cutpoints that discriminate ordinal outcome levels based on ROC curve-based criteria -- Total Accuracy, Youden Index, Matthews Correlation -- as well as calculation of parametric cutpoints from cumulative logit regression parameters.
 * Three operational modes may be selected for the macro
 1. Complete procedure [DEFAULT]: analysis, post-processing, reporting
 1. Analysis and post-processing only
 1. Reporting only (prerequisite: modes 1 or 2 must have been run at least once before)

-* Author: B. Rey de Castro, Sc.D., rdecastro@cdc.gov
+* Developer/Author: B. Rey de Castro, Sc.D.
-	* Centers for Disease Control and Prevention, Atlanta, Georgia, USA
 * Licenses: Apache-2.0, CC-BY-4.0
-* SUGGESTED CITATION FOR %cumRoc3:
+* SUGGESTED CITATION

 > ***deCastro, B.R. %cumRoc3 --- Cumulative ROC curve analysis of three-level ordinal outcomes, v1.0.1.
 2019.
 DOI:10.5281/zenodo.3364094.***